googlemaps/fleet-events-reference-solution/README.md

-# Getting started with “Fleet Events" reference solution
+# Getting started

-This document explains how to get started with Fleet Events.
+This document explains how to get started “Fleet Events" reference solution.
 It provides step-by-step instructions and technical details to help you understand the components and deploy a working reference solution to your Google Cloud project.

 This solution can be beneficial for your near-real-time use cases.

-Fleet Events uses near-real-time events produced by Fleet Engine as a basis for generating custom events and handlers for your specific requirements.
+It uses near-real-time events produced by Fleet Engine as a basis for generating custom events for your specific requirements.
 The reference solution in this repository includes code for creating fleet events and automated deployment using Terraform.

 <!-- You can learn more about real time event processing concepts by referencing [this article](https://docs.google.com/document/d/15zeL34K2SfkHHVMpRD0tYdrDiYDy_WzvHEjlwgDI4X8/edit). -->